 over the next 16 miles to NFD 044 near

 A bit north of this is Blue Nose Lookout (8677').
 Follow NFD 044 north

 (7400') on the Idaho-Montana border.
 At the Pass NFD 044 heads west

 (left) along the state line.
 Continue straight ahead (north)

 on NFD 044 a few miles to Woods Creek Pass.
-The start of the D6
+Here the route veers

 heads steeply downhill.
 For the next 20 or so